yatakabs/beat-saber-overlay/README_EN.md

 - It is not possible to use it in case of network problems, such as not being able to connect to GitHub.

 - It's a bit of a hassle, but there's no problem with downloading and displaying it as a local file.

+---

+This README has been translated by www.DeepL.com/Translator (free version).